How To Convince Someone To Go To Rehab Even if They Don’t Want to

 Important InformationThis information is for educational purposes only.
 We never invite or suggest the use, production or purchase of any these substances.
 Addiction Resource and it’s employees, officers, managers, agents, authors, editors, producers, and contributors shall have no direct or indirect liability, obligation, or responsibility to any person or entity for any loss, damage, or adverse consequences alleged to have happened as a consequence of material on this website.
 See full text of disclaimer.

 Loving someone who has an addiction problem is incredibly difficult.
-Persons who struggle with either alcohol or drug addiction tend to lose their ability to love and care about the other people in their lives.
-Their whole focus becomes the addiction, and finding ways to get high or get drunk.
+Persons who struggle with either alcohol or drug addiction tend to lose their ability to love and care about other people in their lives.
+Their whole focus becomes the addiction and finding ways to get high or get drunk.
 Trying to communicate with loved ones who have an addiction problem can be challenging.

 Why Is Convincing An Addict To Enter Rehab So Difficult?